Women's Memorial March

-The Women's Memorial March stands for survival and resilience and symbolizes the reclamation of dignity that has been denied the most marginalized women in Canada.
-Another important role of this movement is the restoration of public discourses in media.
-To reshape certain labels, representations, categorizations, and stereotypes of Indigenous women in Vancouver's Downtown Eastside used to excuse ignorance and discrimination from the police and the public.
+Participants in the Women's Memorial March consider it a representation of survival and resilience, symbolizing the reclamation of dignity denied to many marginalized women in Canada.
+The movement also plays an important role in restoring public discourse in the media, challenging stereotypes and misrepresentations of Indigenous women in Vancouver's Downtown Eastside that have historically excused ignorance and discrimination by the police and public.

-Dara Culhane emphasizes a quote from a flyer distributed at the Women's Memorial March in 2001 in the beginning of her essay Their Spirits Live Within Us: Aboriginal Women in Downtown Eastside Vancouver Emerging into Visibility,"WE ARE ABORIGINAL WOMEN.
+Dara Culhane, Professor Emeritus of Anthropology at Simon Fraser University, emphasizes a quote from a flyer distributed at the Women's Memorial March in 2001 at the beginning of her essay Their Spirits Live Within Us: Aboriginal Women in Downtown Eastside Vancouver Emerging into Visibility,"WE ARE ABORIGINAL WOMEN.
 GIVERS OF LIFE.
 WE ARE MOTHERS, SISTERS, DAUGHTERS, AUNTIES AND GRANDMOTHERS.
 NOT JUST PROSTITUTES AND DRUG ADDICTS.
 NOT WELFARE CHEATS.
 WE STAND ON OUR MOTHER EARTH AND WE DEMAND RESPECT.
 WE ARE NOT THERE TO BE BEATEN, ABUSED, MURDERED, IGNORED."

-Origins of the March
+History

-On January 20, 1991, a woman, whose name is not spoken out of consideration for her family, was found murdered on Powell Street in Vancouver's Downtown Eastside.
-On February 14, 1991, her mother Linda Ann Joe and family and several others gathered in that spot to grieve their loss.
-This grassroots event, started by Linda Ann Joe and other women living in this area, brought the community together to show compassion and recognition for all Indigenous women in the Downtown Eastside and to honour the missing and murdered.
+On January 20, 1992, Cheryl Ann Joe, a 26-year-old Indigenous woman, was found murdered on Powell Street in Downtown Eastside (DTES).

+Weeks later, on February 14, her mother, Linda Ann Joe, and family, along with others living in the area, gathered in the parking lot where Cheryl's body was found to grieve.
+Linda Joe and other women from the community decided to host an annual grassroots event to show compassion and recognize all women in the DTES, as well as to honor the missing and murdered women.
-The Women's Memorial March now draws thousands of people in Vancouver every year and has grown as a movement, spreading to other provinces in Canada.
-Many cities across Canada now stage similar events to honour and bring visibility to missing and murdered indigenous women in their communities.

-Each year, Vancouver organizers have published a list of names of the women and girls who have been murdered or remain missing in the Downtown Eastside.
-In the time since the first march in 1992, more than 970 names have been added to this list with 75 new names from 2019 alone.
+Each year, Vancouver organizers publish a list of names of women and girls who have been murdered or remain missing in the Downtown Eastside.
+Since the first march in 1992, over 970 names have been added to this list, including 75 new names from 2019 alone.

+The Women's Memorial March now draws thousands of people in Vancouver annually and has expanded as a movement to other provinces in Canada.
+Many cities across Canada now stage similar events to honour and bring visibility to missing and murdered Indigenous women in their communities.

+Marches have expanded to other British Columbian cities, including Victoria, Nanaimo, Courtenay, Nelson, Kelowna, Merritt, Penticton, Grand Forks, and Prince George), as well as: